Jlynn209/100-days-python/Day2/README.md

-Understanding Data Types and How to Manipulate Strings
+# Understanding Data Types and How to Manipulate Strings
+**End of day project was a terminal tip calculator**